furmidgeuk/snyk-scan-action/README.md

 - Detect vulnerabilities and optionally report them directly in pull requests.
 - Customize severity thresholds.
 - Supports additional flags like `--skip-unresolved` and `--exclude-licenses`.
-- Supports `.snyk` policy files to ignore known/approved issues.
+- Supports `.snyk` policy files to ignore known/approved issues, including custom paths.
 - Outputs scan results to a JSON file for further use in workflows or audit logs.

 ## 📦 Inputs